Avraham Cholodenko: Biography

-Cholodenko, son of Yacov and Hinda, was born in the impoverished village of Sitenki in the district of Kiev of the Russian Empire (today's Ukraine).
+Cholodenko, son of Yacov and Hinda, was born in the impoverished village of Sytniaky in the district of Kiev of the Russian Empire (today's Ukraine).
 His mother died in childbirth, and as a newborn he was sent to the town of Ivankiv, where he was raised by his well-off uncle.
 A child of a traditional Jewish family influenced by the Haskalah movement, he studied the Hebrew Bible and excelled in Hebrew language and in both Jewish and European literature.
 His academic talents reached the ears of the local rabbi, Mordechai Levitzki, who became his private tutor.

 Ultimately trained as a teacher and pedagogue, Cholodenko initiated his Zionist activity immediately after the First Zionist Congress of 1897.
 He worked diligently for the establishment of a Zionist association in the district of Kiev, which soon numbered more than 150 members.
 The orthodox Hasids in the area, who fiercely resisted his Zionist activity, circulated defamatory rumors against him, but the great rabbi Mordechai Dov Twerski (whose father founded the Hornosteipol Hasidic dynasty), defended Cholodenko's work and was instrumental in its expansion.